ramimt96/DF-restaurant-reservation/README.md

 # Restaurant Reservation
-This was the initial tech assessment for my internship at Digital Factory.
+This was an initial tech assessment to build a CRUD application.
 We were instructed to utilize Python Flask to create a simple site to track customer reservations.
 This was my first time working with Flask, HTML, or CSS.

 ## How to Run
 1. Install `virtualenv`